olivecai/robotarm-complexity-2025/notes/roughnotes.md

 even if the complexity is like... some constant ^ dof.... for the entire function, the jacobians needed for a single trajectory is typically much fewer.

+# August 23 2025

+Paper reading:

+## global visual motor estimation for uncalibrated visual servoing

+two methods:
+1. k nearest negibhourhood regression over jacobian that uses previously estimated local models
+2. second method stores previous movements and computes and esimtate of the jacobian by solving the local least squares problem

+both methods provide better globval estimation quality compared to the conventional local estimation method.

+*what is the local estimation method?*

+i believe it is just the regular central differences at that point.

+focus on global planning

+QUESTIONS
+- how many global jacobians need to be acquired for a good model? more datapoints means better mesh, but to some extent it won't keep helping: what is that threshhold?

+Local methods:
+- hosada and asada forgetting factor to decay the influence of old data during estimation process
+- jagersand broyden, trust region

+local est of jac deteriorates if the motion of the robot is along a straight path in joint space or in a singular config of image features. to do trajectory plannign we may need multiple local jacs

+assume static goal

+further research:
+- directly estimate the global invere jacobian matrix instead of the global forward matrix
+- develop a system for selecting K
+- incorporate prior knowledge such as smoothness of visual motor jacobian into the estimator
+- implement on real world hardware

+IDEA:

+if we could get the selective online jacobian update to work:

+error normalized over task space VS number of jacobian updates needed to converge.

+motivation:
+- reduces the number of jacobians needed

+# August 24

+For RISE x:

+choosing K: that depends on the local nonlinearity of the region!
+So, if the hyperplane has large error, we might want to take a much smaller step.

+We need to use threading to have the state constantly updated so we stop counting in steps and instead count by sampling intervals.

+First sample a bunch of points